 Eddie’s Pool features an indoor heated swimming pool located in an attractive building with delightful views over the marina, river, and marshes.
-Use of the pool are included in the price of your holiday.
+Use of the pool is included in the price of your holiday.

-Entry may be limited to one visit per day to allow everyone equal chance to use the pool.
+Entry may be limited to one visit per day to allow everyone an equal chance to use the pool.

 Charges apply for day visitors (adults £4.50, £3.00 children)

 Family ticket – £12 (2 adults and 3 children)